 The first best practice is to consider personal performance.
 People’s skills, level of engagement and interest in doing the job to high levels directly affect facility performance.
 Knowing who in the warehouse is a great fit and who is not such a great fit is an essential best practice for overall warehouse performance.
 That starts with the initial selection of individuals.

 Second, examine how your long-time employees are affecting your current work environment.
-Tague points out they can be both a strength and a weakness.
+Flora points out they can be both a strength and a weakness.
 Some might fail to keep up adequately with changes needed to adapt to business shifts and process demands, holding back the operation.
 Others suggest process improvements to boost productivity and get more out the door every day.
 A facility assessment typically identifies these pockets, and opens the door to new solutions.

-Just as employers want employees to be engaged and committed to the distribution center or manufacturing floor and its mission, employees expect the same back.
+Just as employers want employees to be engaged and committed to the distri-bution center or manufacturing floor and its mission, employees expect the same back.
 They need to understand the company’s commitment to them individually and their value to the operation.
 It’s a two-way street, and when it’s missing from the culture of a facility, it shows in a Canon assessment.

 That brings us to our third best practice, which is also one of today’s greatest challenges in developing a distribution workforce.
 Ensure that people have careers, not just jobs.
 The latter is typically a dead end that results in people leaving for 25 cents more an hour.
 By establishing clear career paths, people can see how they can develop personally.
 That’s a major contributor to keeping people engaged and part of the workforce long-term.